-- 1.1 Develop our model of regulation to ensure it focuses on improving standards and supporting registrants to be the best they can be. - 1.2 Ensure our standards of conduct and practice are aligned with the changing context of social work and social care. - 1.3 Enable social workers and social care workers, through education and training, to put standards at the heart of their practice.
+- 1.1 Develop our model of regulation to ensure it focuses on improving standards and supporting registrants to be the best they can be. - 1.2 Ensure our standards of conduct and practice are aligned with the changing context of social work and social care. - 1.3 Enable social workers and social care workers, through education and training, to put standards at the heart of their practice. - 1.4 Ensure employers understand their responsibilities in relation to the Standards for Employers of Social Workers and Social Care Workers. - 1.5 Ensure the experience of people who use services and carers informs the Standards of Conduct and Practice for Social Workers and Social Care Workers.

-- Social work and social care registrants use the Standards of Conduct and Practice to support their practice. - Regulation enables people who use services and carers to have confidence in the social work and social care workforce by ensuring that registrants work to their standards and deliver high quality care.
+- Social work and social care registrants use the Standards of Conduct and Practice to support their practice. - Regulation enables people who use services and carers to have confidence in the social work and social care workforce by ensuring that registrants work to their standards and deliver high quality care. - Social workers and social care workers are supported by their employers through the Standards for Employers of Social Workers and Social Care Workers.